 16) Sharing or asking for information that enables illegal activities to be performed is completely prohibited.

-17) Any user with a username found to be imitating another company or individual, or implying a false association, will be given a warning and a new, horrible username.
-You may not have a username that describes a product or service you're selling, such as "PBNLinks4Sale."
+17) Any user with a username or avatar found to be imitating another company or individual, or implying a false association, will be given a warning and a new, horrible username or avatar.
+You also may not have a username that describes a product or service you're selling, such as "PBNLinks4Sale."